ziweny11/PhotoRegCodes/README.md

 - **Our Website:** [PhotoReg Project](https://ziweny11.github.io/photoreg/)
 - **Our Paper on Arxiv:** [*link to the paper*](https://arxiv.org/abs/2410.05044)

+## Upcoming Features
+- **Complete Code Demo**: We are working hard to release a complete demo of PhotoReg.
+Expect to see this released by October 15, 2024.

 ## Setup Instructions

 Follow these steps to set up and run the PhotoReg code on your local machine.